KianTohidi/Persian_Sentiment_and_Emotion/README.md

 The codebase is organized in numerical order for reproducibility:

 1. `01_sentiment_dataset_cleaning.py`: Cleans and preprocesses the Persian sentiment dataset
-2. [Add descriptions for any additional code files]
+2. 02_emotion_dataset_cleaning.py: Cleans and preprocesses the Persian emotion dataset

 ## Getting Started

 ### Prerequisites

-- Python 3.x
+- Python 3.11.12
-- pandas (tested with version 2.2.2)
+- Pandas (tested with version 2.2.2)
-- [Any other dependencies]
+- NumPy (tested with version 2.0.2)

 ### Setup Instructions